mui/mui-x/docs/data/data-grid/editing/editing.md

     field: 'account',
     type: 'singleSelect',
     valueOptions: ({ row }) => {
+      if (!row) {
+        // The row is not available when filtering this column return ['Sales', 'Investments', 'Ads', 'Taxes', 'Payroll', 'Utilities'];
+      }

       return row.type === 'Income' // Gets the value of the "type" field ? ['Sales', 'Investments', 'Ads']
         : ['Taxes', 'Payroll', 'Utilities'];